May Stepping Stones to Gardening Success

 - Plant cucumbers, cantaloupe, and mustard greens, 1 to 6 weeks after ADLF.

 - Plant tomatoes 1 – 8 weeks after ADLF.
+Wrap cages for temperature wind and pest protection.

 - Eggplant, okra, and peppers should be planted 2 – 6 weeks after ADLF.